Basal Ovulation Thermometer

 How does a basal thermometer work?

 Basal thermometers measure the temperature just like regular digital thermometers.
-However, they differ slightly because the basal thermometer is designed to measure very small increments to the second decimal place an example is 36.50,36.51,36.52.
+However, they differ slightly because the basal thermometer is designed to measure very small increments to the second decimal; an example is 36.50,36.51,36.52.